jannecederberg/jannecederberg.github.io/_posts/2016-01-27-get-graded-on-ssl-tls-certificate-implementation.md

 The example report states: *This site works only in browsers with SNI support.* *SNI* stands for [*Server Name Indication*](https://en.wikipedia.org/wiki/Server_Name_Indication) and it's GREAT!

 Back in the day, before SNI, you could host a maximum of only one *SSL/TLS* certificate per IP address.
 Technically the certificate could've been issued covering multiple domains but nevertheless it was very limiting for running websites as `https://`.
-With the move towards the [*HTTP/2* protocol](https://en.wikipedia.org/wiki/HTTP/2) with certificates being 100% mandatory for pretty much all practical applications (though not by the spec), *SNI* is a BIG help.
+With the new [*HTTP/2* protocol](https://en.wikipedia.org/wiki/HTTP/2) certificates will be mandatory for pretty much all practical applications (though not by the spec) and hence, especially for smaller sites and webhotel services *SNI* is going to be a BIG deal.

 You may also want to listen to Google's [Ilya Grigorik talk about the HTTP/2 protocol](https://changelog.com/161/) on the [Changelog](https://changelog.com/) podcast: